 Why this recipe works

 If you love fruit crumbles as much as I do you'll love this one!
-It's the perfect recipe to use with in-season fresh strawberries during the spring and summer months.
+It's the perfect recipe to use with in-season fresh strawberries during the spring and summer months like this Strawberry Cheesecake Trifle.
 These bars aren't overly sweet which lets the juicy strawberry filling be the star for the perfect summer treat.

 - Strawberries-I recommend fresh but frozen will work in a pinch.

 - Granulated sugar-You can adjust according to the sweetness of your strawberries.